santander-group-europe/innersource-projecttemplate/CONTRIBUTING.md

     * Cherry picking commits from master to release branches is a process that needs to be done carefully to avoid to end up with duplicate commits at some point of the history.
 It also may cause problems due to changes applied to master that never came to some branches and are needed for the fix or feature to be integrated.
     * Merging from the first affected release to master and the rest of affected releases will grant that the target branches are in a later point of history.
 However, we may find conflicts due to later changes that were not applied to the first affected release, so we will need to solve those conflicts in order to reintegrate the changes.

 In the case of features or fixes that need more than one developer working at the same time the recommendation is to check whether this can be split into smaller and independent features.
 If there is a dependency among them, the developers should be aware of the blockers and relations to merge them accordingly.
 Developers could create a specific branch to include all the changes related to a feature inside, and then reintegrate that branch into master.
 However, to do that developers would need to review things twice.
 First to merge changes into the feature branch and second to reintegrate the feature branch into master.
 In addition to that, this second review will be complex because it will include a number of changes.
-Indeed, if developers follow the git flow approach with a develop branch, a third review process will take place.
+Indeed, if developers follow the Gitflow approach with a develop branch, a third review process will take place.
 All of these cases will require automatic testing to avoid manual reviews as much as possible.

 An example of a very straightforward policy that applies to this specific project is the following:
   * For stable versions, we use tags and releases.
 Each release is associated to a tag in the repository, so it's easy to get the snapshot of each release if needed.
-  * In case of a bug, it will be fixed on the current `main` branch and not backported. **Users are expected to be always in the latest release**, supporting several versions at a time is currently out of the current possibilities of the project in terms of effort.
+  * In case of a bug, it will be fixed on the current `master` branch and not backported. **Users are expected to be always in the latest release**, supporting several versions at a time is currently out of the current possibilities of the project in terms of effort.
-  * **Corner case**: if this were a code project and a bug broke an older version with not any possibility of updating from that version to a newer one for a representative number of users, a branch would be created from that point, the fix would be applied on that branch and then merged into the `main` branch.
+  * **Corner case**: if this were a code project and a bug broke an older version with not any possibility of updating from that version to a newer one for a representative number of users, a branch would be created from that point, the fix would be applied on that branch and then merged into the `master` branch.
 The branch created for the fix is expected to be deleted as soon as users of that branch are able to update to the latest release.
   * **Experimental development**: sometimes it is needed to break everything to explore new options for future releases (always under the roadmap of the project) while some developments for the next one are still being tested and pending to be merged.
-In those cases, a new branch will be created until `main` branch gets to a specific release point.
-At that point the new branch will be reintegrated into `main`.
+In those cases, a new branch will be created until `master` branch gets to a specific release point.
+At that point the new branch will be reintegrated into `master`.

 This means that most of the time there will be just one or two branches upstream, the rest will be part of the contributors' forks.